-These Bread and Butter Pickles are so tasty and easy to prepare!
-Ideal to add to sandwiches or burgers, or served alongside grilled meats or vegetables.
-They make a fabulous edible gift and are great to have on hand!
+These Bread and Butter Pickles are so tasty and easy to prepare.
+To add vibrant flavour to the pickles we add onion, ground turmeric, coriander seeds, dried chilli flakes and mustard seeds.
+This easily made, flavoursome condiment is ideal to add to sandwiches, burgers, or serve alongside grilled meats or vegetables.
+They are great to have on hand and also make a fabulous edible gift.

-I grew up spending a lot of time in the kitchen with my Grandma, Great Aunt and Mum.
-Recipes passed down through generations are my favourite, and this recipe is something my Grandma made frequently.
+Recipe Inspiration: I grew up spending a lot of time in the kitchen with my Nana, Great Aunt and Mum.
+Recipes passed down through generations are my favourite, and this recipe is something my Nana made frequently.

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.